PJ Masks

 PJ Masks (Pyjamasques) is an animated superhero children's television series based on the Les Pyjamasques book series by Romuald Racioppo.
-Produced by Frog Box and Hasbro Entertainment in collaboration with TeamTO and Walt Disney EMEA Productions Limited, its production has the participation of France Télévisions and Disney Junior.
+Produced by Frog Box and Hasbro Entertainment in collaboration with TeamTO and Walt Disney EMEA Productions Limited, its production has the participation of France Télévisions during the first five seasons and TF1 Group from the sixth season and onwards.
 The series is broadcast worldwide on Disney Branded Television's Disney Channel and Disney Junior channels; in its home country of France, it airs on France 5 and TF1.

-In the United States, the series has been broadcast on Disney Junior since September 18, 2015.
+In the United States, the series was broadcast on Disney Junior from 18 September 2015 to 15 April 2024.
 The sixth season titled Power Heroes began in April 2023 and concluded in April 2024.

-In the United Kingdom, some episodes of the show were broadcast on Tiny Pop.

 On 30 December 2019, Hasbro acquired Entertainment One for a $3.8 billion deal, making it the first Disney Junior program under the ownership of Hasbro.

 Premise

 In the town of Tarabiscoville, Amaya, Greg, and Connor become the superhero team PJ Masks when night falls in order to fight their many enemies and rivals.
 The team consists of animal-themed heroes.
 Amaya becomes Owlette (an owl), Greg becomes Gekko (a lizard), and Connor becomes Catboy (a cat).

 The team's regular rogues' gallery includes Romeo, Luna Girl, Night Ninja, The Wolfy Kids, Motsuki, Octobella, Pharaoh Boy, Munki-gu, Orticia (former), Pirate Robot (former), The Speedy Twins and Gloop the Third (former).